Eastham, Massachusetts: Education

 Eastham, along with Brewster, Orleans, Provincetown, Truro and Wellfleet, make up the Nauset Regional School District.
 Each town is responsible for operating its own elementary schools, with the middle and high school students attending regional schools.
 Eastham Elementary School serves students from kindergarten through fifth grade, and is located near the CCNS Visitor Center and the Schoolhouse Museum.
 Middle school students attend the Nauset Regional Middle School in Orleans, and the Nauset Regional High School is located in North Eastham, on the edge of the Cape Cod National Seashore.
 The school's teams are known as the Warriors, and their colors are black and gold.
 High school students also have the option of attending Cape Cod Regional Technical High School in Harwich free of charge.
 There are no private schools in Eastham; the nearest are in Brewster.

 Landmarks

 Eastham is home to a number of sites that are listed on the National Register of Historic Places.
 The Eastham Center Historic District, located near Town Hall, is the site of the Eastham Windmill, the oldest windmill on Cape Cod.
 Another registered historic place, Nauset Light, is located on the grounds of the Cape Cod National Seashore.
 The Edward Penniman House and barn, a retired whaling captain's home, is located near Fort Hill.

-Eastham is the home to three museums maintained by the Eastham Historical Society, the 1869 Schoolhouse Museum, located on Route 6, opposite the National Seashore Center, the 1741 Swift-Daley House, the Antique Tool Museum and the Dill Beach Shack, all on Route 6, adjacent to the Eastham Post Office.
-The museums are opened in July and August.
+Eastham is the home to four museums maintained by the Eastham Historical Society: the 1869 Schoolhouse Museum, located on Route 6 opposite the National Seashore Center, the 1741 Swift-Daley House, the Antique Tool Museum and the Dill Beach Shack, all on Route 6 adjacent to the Eastham Post Office.
+The museums are open in July and August.